-The HEP QIS thrust recognizes that there is complementary and synergistic research supported by other SC programs and other agencies, and that coordination across such inter-office and inter-agency efforts will strengthen QIS at the national and international level.
-HEP QIS activities are expected to advance the HEP mission scope and science drivers as well as contribute to QIS research and technology for public benefit.
-Applications proposing or expanding on coordinated/collaborative activities with non-HEP efforts, with clear delineations of the scope of the proposed HEP work, are encouraged.
+NP recognizes that there is complementary and synergistic research supported by other SC programs and other agencies, and that coordination across such inter-office and inter-agency efforts will strengthen QIS at the national and international level.
+Applications proposing new coordinated/collaborative activities with non-NP efforts are allowed, provided they justify clear delineations of the scope of the work proposed on the Quantum Horizons FOA.